saalfeldlab/n5/README.md

 Chunked datasets can be sparse, i.e. empty chunks do not need to be stored.

 ## Filesystem specification, version 2.0.3-SNAPSHOT

+N5 group is not a single file but simply a directory on the file system.
+Meta-data is stored as a JSON file per each group/ directory.
+Tensor datasets can be chunked and chunks are stored as individual files.
+This enables parallel reading and writing on a cluster.

 1. All directories of the file system are N5 groups.
 2. A JSON file `attributes.json` in a directory contains arbitrary attributes.